 The Pennsylvania Domiciliary Care program is more commonly referred to as Dom Care.
 Dom Care is offered as an alternative to assisted living.
-Under Dom Care, the person in need of care moves into the home of a caregiver, who is over the age of 21, and receives care assistance in their home.
+Under Dom Care, the person in need of care moves into the home of a caregiver, and receives care assistance in their home.

 Providers cannot be related to their residents.
 To be clear, an elderly individual cannot move into the home of another family member and pay them for their care services.
 However, an elderly individual can move into the home of a friend, provided they meet the other qualifications to provide care.

-To participate in the Dom Care program as a Resident, applicants must be at least 18 years of age.
+To participate in the Dom Care program as a resident, applicants must be at least 18 years of age.

 Although this program is sometimes viewed as an alternative to nursing home care, it is perhaps better thought of as an alternative to assisted living.
-Participants must require sufficient care with their Activities of Daily Living (ADLs), such as toiletry, bathing, grooming, and eating, that they cannot continue to live independently without assistance.
+Participants must require assistance with their Activities of Daily Living (ADLs) — such as toiletry, bathing, grooming, and eating — and not be able to live independently without assistance.

-One might note that the cost of Dom Care per month exceeds the income limit.
+One might note that the cost of Dom Care per month ($1,270.96 & $2,237) exceeds the income limit for SSI ($914 & $1,371).
 Pennsylvania provides program participants with the Domiciliary Care Supplement to make up for this shortfall.
-As of 2019, eligible single applicants receive $434.30 / month and eligible couples receive $947.40 / couple.
+As of 2023, eligible single applicants can receive $634.30 / month, and eligible couples can receive $1,347.40 / month.

 In addition to meeting the qualifications outlined above, program candidates must receive final approval for participation in Dom Care from their local Area Agency on Aging.
 This office will also assist the individual in all other aspects of applying for the program.
 Find your local AAA here.